EAimTY/tuic/README.md

                         option can be used multiple times to set multiple ALPN protocols.
 If not set, the server will not check ALPN at all
-        --log-level LOG_LEVEL
+        --max-udp-relay-packet-size MAX_UDP_RELAY_PACKET_SIZE
+                        UDP relay mode QUIC can transmit UDP packets larger than the MTU.
+Set this to a higher value allows outbound to receive larger UDP packet.
+Default: 1500 --log-level LOG_LEVEL
                         Set the log level.
 Available: "off", "error", "warn", "info", "debug", "trace".
 Default: "info"